Publisher:

 Building continues across Australia’s diverse landscape

 Sydney Harbour is just one of many places where we are active in building the intercity fibre network.
-We currently have over 20 live construction sites on five routes across the country.
+We currently have 15 live construction sites on five routes across the country.
 Some of these crews work in the most rugged and remote parts of the country.

 We’re working across the Nullarbor and we’re also doing work in the Snowy Mountain capital of Cooma, outside of Canberra.
 Such diverse environments provide completely different challenges for our teams.
 But they are tackling the complexities of the build with passion and ingenuity.